-What should you do if you still have any unresolved issues about Sherford Road?
-The above information details the measures that will be introduced in the coming months.
-If you have questions about this project, you can direct them to info@sherford.uk.
+What should you do if you have any questions about Sherford Road?

+The Sherford Consortium, the infrastructure contractor, and PCC Highways will be responsible for the work.
+If you have questions about this project, direct them to: info@sherford.uk